SilbigerLab/Protocols/Box_Furnace_Protocol/Furnace_SOP.md

     1. At "modE" display, press the "UP" arrow button to make the lower value "LCL", Press and release the “SET/ENT” button once to enter the local mode.
     1. Use the "UP" and "DOWN" buttons to select the operating temperature setpoint.
     1. Press and release the “SET/ENT" button once to select this setpoint value.
 This will show the display with the measured temperature in the upper display, the lower display showing the present temperature setpoint.

+<a name="Single_Mode"></a> **Single Setpoint Mode**
+Single Setpoint Mode allows the user to select a single target temperature setpoint in the controller.
+The controller will operate the heating equipment until this setpoint value is achieved, then maintain this setpoint indefinitely.

+1.

+<a name="Programming_Mode"></a> **Programming Mode**
+Programming Mode allows the user to enter a series of setpoint and time values.The controller will follow these sequences of instructions to energize the heating equipment until the entire sequence is complete.

+1.

 <a name="Ashing"></a> **Ashing Guidelines**
  * Ashing at relatively low furnace temperatures (400 ° to 800 °C) may cause carbon residue to build up on the walls, floor, ceiling and heating elements inside the furnace chamber.
 The carbon will look like a black powder, similar to smoke on glass from a candle.